Dental Costs & Guides

 • Whether you choose in-office, take-home, or a combination of both.

 It's also worth knowing what whitening can't fix.
 Bleaching only changes the color of natural enamel — it does nothing for existing crowns, veneers, or bonding, and it won't correct fluorosis spots or a tooth that's darkened from internal trauma.
-If your discoloration falls into one of those categories, comparing the cost of veneers in California or reading about dental bonding versus teeth whitening may be more useful than paying for a whitening session that won't deliver the change you want.
+If you're considering a more complete cosmetic solution, it's helpful to understand the cost of veneers in California before deciding which treatment is right for you.

 Does Insurance Cover Teeth Whitening in California?